 - Online courses.
 Lots of bloggers run online courses — often using platforms like Teachable and Udemy.
 Usually, courses will be delivered as pre-recorded videos, but you can design and run your course however you like.
 Students will often expect some degree of interactivity (e.g. a Facebook group where they can ask questions, Q&A calls, or even one-to-one calls with you).
 This means you can charge a premium price for a course vs a digital product.

 - Services (e.g. freelancing).
 Many bloggers sell their services as a freelancer, such as freelance design, freelance writing, life coaching, business consulting, speaking, and much more.
 If you have expertise in a particular area, consider whether it’s something you could offer as a service.
 Even if you don’t want to do this long-term, it can be a fantastic way to bring in significant money even with a very small audience.

 - Software as a Service (SaaS).
 This requires upfront skills and investment, so it’s not a route taken by many bloggers.
 However, selling Software as a Service (software on a subscription basis) can be very lucrative.
 Many bloggers sell WordPress plugins and even WordPress themes in this way, or develop other software tools like I’ve done with RightBlogger: the AI content creation platform for bloggers.

 - Employment.
-Some bloggers choose to make money by working as a full-time or part-time employee for a company, writing for their blog.
+Some bloggers choose to make money by working as a full-time or part-time employee for a company, writing for their blog as a remote job.
 This offers the security of a salary, but does limit how much the blogger can make unless they get a pay raise.
 Many employed bloggers work remotely, and may well have flexible hours.